Collaboration in action

 Mongolian student funding

-Tourism scholarship to Macau SAR
+Tourism scholarship to Hong Kong and China

-Each year, the Faculty of Business, Economics and Law (BEL) supports an undergraduate student from UQ to undertake an exchange semester to the Institute for Tourism Studies in Macau SAR.
-The value of the Overseas Study Assistance Scholarship is MOP20,000 (more than A$3000).
+Each year, the Faculty of Business, Economics and Law (BEL) supports an undergraduate student from UQ to undertake an exchange semester to the Chinese University of Hong Kong or Sun Yat Sen University in China.
+The value of the Overseas Study Assistance Scholarship is A$5000.

-Hong Kong SAR-Thailand exchange
+Hong Kong SAR exchange

-Students within the Faculty of Business, Economics and Law (BEL) can study at 2 UQ partner institutions – the Chinese University of Hong Kong and Mahidol University, Thailand – and gain credit towards their degree.
-Commencing in the second half of 2017, the New Colombo Plan-funded exchange opportunity enables students to gain a new perspective on their studies and broaden future employment opportunities.
-Study at both institutions is compulsory.
+Students can study at UQ partner institution – the Chinese University of Hong Kong – and gain credit towards their degree in 12 different disciplines from Environmental Science, and International Relations to Psychology.
+This New Colombo Plan-funded exchange opportunity enables students to gain a new perspective on their studies and broaden future employment opportunities.

 Alumni